Women's Protection Units

-The Women's Protection Units or Women's Defense Units is an all-female militia involved in the Syrian civil war.
-The YPJ is part of the Syrian Democratic Forces, the armed forces of Rojava, and is closely affiliated with the male-led YPG.
+The Women's Protection Units (YPJ) or Women's Defense Units is an all-female militia involved in the Syrian civil war.
+The YPJ is part of the Syrian Democratic Forces, the armed forces of the Democratic Autonomous Administration of North and East Syria, and is closely affiliated with the male-led YPG.
 While the YPJ is mainly made up of Kurds, it also includes women from other ethnic groups in Northern Syria.

 History

 Women have been involved in Syrian Kurdish Resistance fighting since as early as 2011, when the mixed-sex YXG was founded, later to be renamed YPG in 2012.
 The YPJ was founded as a strictly women's organization on 4 April 2013 with the first battalion formed in Jindires and later expanded its activities towards the Kobane and Jazira cantons.
 All female fighters who were previously part of the YPG mixed units automatically became members of the YPJ.
 Initially, there was just one YPJ battalion in each of the three cantons of Rojava, but battalions were quickly established in every neighborhood, expanding the organization.

 Between 2014 and November 2016 the YPJ counted between 7,000 and 20,000 members.
 As of August 2017, the group was reported to have 24,000 members.
-After the defeat of ISIL the number has decreased and according to and interview by its General Commander Newroz Ahmed given to The Guardian, is currently at 5,000.
+After the defeat of ISIL the number has decreased and according to an interview by its General Commander Newroz Ahmed given to The Guardian, is currently at 5,000.

-In the Syrian civil war, the YPJ and the YPG have fought against various groups in northern Syria, including the Islamic State of Iraq and the Levant (ISIL) and was involved in the defense of Kobanî during the Siege of Kobanî beginning in March 2014, with various Kurdish media agencies reporting that "YPJ troops have become vital in the battle".
+In the Syrian civil war, the YPJ and the YPG have fought against various groups in northern Syria, including the Islamic State of Iraq and the Levant (ISIL) and were involved in the defense of Kobanî during the Siege of Kobanî beginning in March 2014, with various Kurdish media agencies reporting that "YPJ troops have become vital in the battle".
 In the Siege of Kobanî, prior to receiving the support of Western powers, the YPJ was forced to hold off ISIL attacks using only "vintage Russian Kalashnikovs bought on the black market, handmade grenades, and tanks they put together out of construction vehicles and pick-up trucks."
 It was not until October 2014 that the United States began coordinating air strikes with the YPJ-YPG fighters on the ground.